gazebosim/gz-sim/tutorials/server_config.md

 3. The default configuration file at `$HOME/.gz/sim/<#>/server.config` \*,
    where `<#>` is Gazebo Sim's major version.

+The behavior of Gazebo when loading these plugins depends on the `<include_server_config_plugins>`policy set in `<gz:policies>`:

+- `<include_server_config_plugins>true</include_server_config_plugins>`: Plugins
+  in the SDF file are first loaded, followed by plugins from config files (either `GZ_SIM_SERVER_CONFIG_PATH` or the default configuration file).
+  Plugins from SDF files take precedence over plugins from config files, this means, if a plugin is specified in both places, only the one specified in the SDF file will be loaded.
+The main use case for this is for users to rely on the default list of plugins and only add extra plugins they need for the application.
+This is the default setting in Gazebo Ionic and later.

+- `<include_server_config_plugins>false</include_server_config_plugins>`: If
+  there are any plugins specified in the SDF file, plugins from the config files (either `GZ_SIM_SERVER_CONFIG_PATH` or the default configuration file) are ignored.
+This allows the user to have complete control over which plugins are loaded.
+This is the default setting in Gazebo Harmonic and earlier.

-Each of the items above takes precedence over the ones below it.
-For example, if a the SDF file has any `<plugin>` elements, then the `GZ_SIM_SERVER_CONFIG_PATH` variable is ignored.
-And the default configuration file is only loaded if no plugins are passed through the SDF file or the environment variable.
+In both policy settings, the default configuration file is only loaded if no plugins are passed through the `GZ_SIM_SERVER_CONFIG_PATH` environment variable.

 > \* For log-playback, the default file is
 > `$HOME/.gz/sim/<#>/playback_server.config`